enginyears/nightsky/README.md

-# 🌌 @the_enginyears · Instagram Galaxy
+# 🌌 @enginyears.me · Instagram Galaxy

-A live sky visualization where **every Instagram follower is a real star** — spectral colour, individual twinkle, depth parallax.
+A live night sky where every Instagram follower is a real star.
 The moon shows today's actual lunar phase.
-Lose a follower?
-Shooting stars streak across the sky.
+Lose a follower and shooting stars streak across the sky.

 **Live at:** `https://enginyears.github.io/nightsky/`